-Our loan rating system is designed to help you compare a lender’s overall performance, not just the numbers.
-When rating a mortgage, our researchers consider APRs, loan amounts and terms as well as customer reviews, the application process and other factors that play into a decision.
+Our loan rating system is designed to help you compare a lender’s overall performance, and not just the numbers.
+When rating a mortgage, our researchers consider APRs, loan amounts and terms as well as customer reviews and the application process, among other factors that play into a decision.

 It’s meant to provide you with a simple starting point.
 But what’s good for other borrowers might not be the best option for your needs.
 After you’ve narrowed down lenders you’re interested in, dive into the details with our provider reviews before applying for a loan.